doubleproject/hello-erc20/README.md

-# hello-smart-contract
+# Hello ERC20

-Hello world for smart contract that helps you get started with the Double stack quickly
+Sample ERC20 project for you to quickly get started with the Double stack.